cjquines/em7.io/README.md

 - start commit messages with verbs (like all these lists)
 - use 2 spaces for tabs
 - write state/props documentation for all components
+- sort things alphabetically when it makes sense

 ## todo